 She is a very versatile, enthusiastic, and dynamic professional with a successful background delivering substantial improvements in standards of teaching, learning and assessment in special schools.

 Janis is a highly successful primary head teacher with over 30 years’ experience in education across a range of disciplines including school improvement, quality of teaching and learning, whole school strategic planning, financial controls, project management and human resource management.
-Energetic, professional and self-motivated, Janis specialises in mentoring and supporting newly appointed and inexperienced head teachers and developing highly effective teams.
+Energetic, professional and self-motivated, Janis specialises in mentoring and supporting newly appointed and inexperienced head teachers and in developing highly effective teams.

 After training and working as a primary practitioner Lilian moved into secondary education.
 She became Head of RE also teaching English, special needs, art, dance and drama.